2025–26 FC Sheriff Tiraspol season

-The 2025–26 season is FC Sheriff Tiraspol's 29th season, and their 28th in the Moldovan Super Liga, the top-flight of Moldovan football.
+The 2025–26 season was FC Sheriff Tiraspol's 29th season, and their 28th in the Moldovan Super Liga, the top-flight of Moldovan football.

 Season events

 On 10 June, Sheriff announced the singing of Mollo Bessala on loan from LNZ Cherkasy.

 On 11 June, Sheriff announced the singing of Ibrahima Soumah from Zimbru Chișinău.

 On 20 June, Sheriff announced the singing of Fernando Neto from Gomel, Átila from Arsenal Dzerzhinsk and Amarildo Gjoni from Elbasani.

 On 23 June, Sheriff announced the singing of Ivan Dyulgerov from CSKA Sofia.

 On 25 June, Sheriff announced that Vladimer Mamuchashvili was leaving the club to sign for Torpedo Kutaisi.

 On 1 July, Sheriff announced the singing of Mamady Diarra from Győri ETO, and the departures of Moussa Kyabou, Rasheed Akanbi, João Paulo Fernandes and Rashed Al-Tumi.

 On 9 July, Sheriff announced the singing of Abdoulaye Diarra from AS Bakaridjan.

 On 18 July, Sheriff announced the singing of Daba Diakité from Djoliba AC.

 On 16 August, Sheriff announced that Artur Serobyan had left the club after his loan deal from Ararat-Armenia had been ended by mutual agreement.

 On 21 August, Sheriff announced the signing of Qays Ghanem from Maccabi Bnei Reineh.

 On 1 September, Sheriff announced the signing of Jójó from Vizela, and that Elijah Odede had left the club to sign for Troyes.

 On 2 September, Sheriff announced the loan signing of Liam Hermesh from Maccabi Haifa until the end of the season.

 On 3 September, Sheriff announced the appointment of Vadim Skripchenko as their new Head Coach.

 On 8 September, Sheriff announced the signing of Baye Assane Ciss from Teungueth.